evkx/evkx.github.io/content/models/tesla/cybertruck/Cybertruck_AWD/_index.md

 - [**Adaptive Cruise Control (ACC)**](../../../../technology/driverassistance/adaptivecruisecontrol/)
 - [**Lane Centering Assist (LCA) /AutoSteer**](../../../../technology/driverassistance/autosteer/): keeps the car in your lane and slows down if needed in traffic.
 The system limits how long you can drive without touching the steering wheel.

-With the Enhanced Autopilot  level 2 system, you get additional driving automation features to the ones listed above.
+With the Enhanced Autopilot  level 2 system, you get additional driving automation features to the ones listed above:

 - Advance cruise control that follows navigation and turns off and on major roads to reach the target.
 - [**Automatic parking**](../../../../technology/driverassistance/automaticparking/).
 - [**Automatic Lane Change (ALC)**](../../../../technology/driverassistance/automatedlanechange/)

-With the Full Self-Driving Capability  level 3 system, you get additional driving automation features to the ones listed above.
+With the Full Self-Driving Capability  level 3 system, you get additional driving automation features to the ones listed above:

 - Traffic light control - follow traffic lights.
 - Stop sign control - follow stop signs.